DanceAfrica: History

 The political movements in the 1960s and the growth of dance in the 1970s led to the development of a number of African American dance companies.
 The celebration DanceAfrica, created by Chuck Davis, built on the momentum of those 1960s and 70s movements through its showcase of African and African-American traditions and art forms.
 In the 1940s and 1950s, an African American cultural awareness emerged, seen in performances by Pearl Primus and Katherine Dunham at BAM, the dance focus was shifted from entertainment toward modern dance while integrating African elements.
 In the 1960s, Alvin Ailey, Talley Beatty, and Donald McKayle appeared at BAM.
 These artists were based at the Harlem Cultural Center with the New Dance Group when Chuck Davis arrived in the early 1960s.
 Davis moved to New York City to perform with musician Babatunde Olatunji; he also studied Dunham technique and jazz with Syvilla Fort.
 In 1967 Davis formed the Chuck Davis Dance Company at the South Bronx Community Action Theatre, later moved to Bronx Community College.

 In February 1977, the Chuck Davis Dance Company performed in a constructed African village in the BAM Lepercq Space.
-Based on the success of the engagement, DanceAfrica debuted the following spring beginning with a day-long African bazaar.
+Based on the success of the engagement, DanceAfrica debuted the following spring, beginning with a day-long African bazaar.
 Arthur Hall, Charles Moore, Chuck Davis, Dinizulu, and the International Afrikan American Ballet participated in the festival, which offered five performances in the BAM Playhouse and culminated with all five companies—approximately 70 performers—on the Opera House stage.
-A festival was born, growing into the country's largest annual celebration of African and African American dance and, adding dates in other cities such as Chicago; Washington, DC; Los Angeles; Miami; Minneapolis; Philadelphia; Pittsburgh; and many others.
+A festival was born, growing into the country's largest annual celebration of African and African American dance and adding dates in other cities, including Chicago, Washington, DC, Los Angeles, Miami, Minneapolis, Philadelphia, Pittsburgh, and many others.
 Dallas recently made the festival an annual event.
-DanceAfrica is BAM’s longest running performance series—and has become a Memorial Day weekend tradition in Brooklyn.
+DanceAfrica is BAM’s longest-running performance series—and has become a Memorial Day weekend tradition in Brooklyn.
 Weddings, christenings, and other ceremonies have taken place during DanceAfrica—transcending performance and becoming ritual—a community’s celebration of African identity.
-Rennie Harris is also one choreographer.
+Rennie Harris is also a choreographer.